kitsu/PCGTest/PCGTest/Simulation/README.md

 ground level.
 Examples are: multi-story buildings with basements, open pits, mountains, large trees, and natural caves.

+### Representation

+Individual map cells have two slots: Floor & Fill, which describe the cells properties.
+The Floor describes the bottom of the cell and what is below it (the distance from the bottom of one cell to the top of the cell below is non-zero).
+The Fill describes any obstructions above the floor (including entities).
+Cells additionally have a contents list, where contents are anything inside the cell volume which is not large enough to obstruct vision or movement.

+Floor materials are chosen from a relatively small set, so they can be enumerated once and referenced by an integer index.
+Examples are: void, water, rock, dirt, grass, etc.

+Fill can be either a material type, indexed to the same data as the floor materials, or an entity reference.
+Entities are referenced by their unique id number, and their properties are determined by their component data.

 ## Entity System

 Entities are generic containers for collections of data (components) that